jackwadden/ANMLZoo/RandomForest/README.md

 <b>Figure 5</b><i> - Decision tree paths as chains using STEs in the AP.
 The chain that would report on finding the feature vector from Figure 1 is highlighted.</i><b>[1]</b>
 </p>

+Finally in order to take full advantage of the space available in each STE of the AP we turn the chains into cycles with the members of the chains.
+As each chain is unique we can use repeating loops to check that each feature value of the chain is true before returning a match for the leaf node's class.
+If the tested value is not a member of the cycle it will no longer activate itself on the next value.
+If all values in the cycle return true it will report the class as true.

 <p align="center">
 <img src="https://raw.githubusercontent.com/jeffudall/ANMLZooCopy/master/RandomForest/images/combined_features.jpg" width="816" height="274" alt="Combined features automata">